 Oma Maa cooperative produces weekly comprehensive foodbags for its ordering (try-out) members which include produce from the land and the greenhouse, as well as ready made products.
 The ready made products are made from the farm’s produce, and include currently typically items as wheat and rye bread, falafel, seitan, and oat yoghurt.

 In addition other items will be made for the bag pending on seasonality.
-For instance, we recently have been adding wild herbs and nettle pesto with our hemp seeds to the baggs.
+For instance, we have been adding wild herbs and nettle pesto with our hemp seeds to the baggs.
 Additional items also depend on what produce has been able to be conserved over winter, which is linked to the harvest.
-This can lead to for instance a tea or a muesli being added to the foodbag.
-Different items are also experimented with, like soy sauce from broad beans, malt, and plant based cheese.
+This can also lead to for instance a tea or a muesli being added to the foodbag.
+Besides fermenting or pickling, different items are also experimented with, like soy sauce from broad beans, malt, and plant based cheese.
 The secondary production takes place in a rented building ‘Rannankoukku’ which is a stone drop away from the farm.

 Oma Maa offers the same foodbag for all and there are solid reasons for this.
 The bag is wanting to promote comprehensive food system change and is thus not to be seen as ‘pick and choose shopping’.
 The foodbagg also wants to holistically address health related issues resulting from our no longer eating of local produce.
 In addition the bag wants to comprehensively address the carbon footprint as also handprint of food production.
 Oma Maa’s foodbag is about a change of food culture, challenging the illusion of freedom when buying from a grocery store.
 Last but not least, our foodbag is also about the democratising of our food production and with this also importantly a democratisation of our work.
 The latter then relates to for instance how many days in the week anyone of us will be working in our Rannankoukku kitchen, in order for other people not to work in their own kitchens.

-Currently the coop has some 60 (whole) bag orders (meaning the total sum of every week (whole) and every other week (half) orders counted together), which is just and just sufficient to pay for basic costs of the coops infrastructure, but not for instance for salaries for the farmers, nor for investments.
+Currently the coop has some 70 (whole) bag orders (meaning the total sum of every week (whole) and every other week (half) orders counted together), which is about sufficient to pay for basic costs of the coops infrastructure, but not for instance for salaries for all the farmers, nor for investments.